64studio/pdk/manual/GettingStarted.md

 # Installation

-First of all you can install the `pdk` package for Debian which can be built from the sources in https://github.com/64studio/pdk/tree/master/ For other distros, please run the tools from the checked-out git repository.
+First of all you can install the `pdk` package for Debian which can be built from the sources in https://github.com/64studio/pdk/tree/master/ For other distros, please run the tools from the checked-out PDK git repository.

+For test binary packages for Debian 9 'stretch' please see the git repository https://github.com/64studio/pdk-packages

 # Create a new workspace

 Now you are ready to create a PDK workspace: